 In the event of a credit card problem, we will e-mail you immediately to inform you of the situation.
 We will then wait up to 10 business days for your response and then e-mail you once more before canceling the order.
 Customer Service will respond to your e-mail within 48 business hours.
 Hours of operation for e-mail are Monday - Friday 9:00 am - 5:00 pm EST.

-Due to the high volume of orders we receive daily, our policy allows for up to 3-5 business days before your order is shipped out.
+Due to the high volume of orders we receive daily, our policy allows for up to 2-4 weeks before your order is shipped out.
 Sometimes we are able to ship our orders out within days of your original order place date.

 When your order has been processed and is ready for shipment, we will send you an email with a tracking number for you to be able to follow your shipment online.